 Box House Hotel, Brooklyn

 For those of you who don’t know, Brooklyn is London’s answer to Shoreditch.
 It’s very cool, innovative and fresh.
-I had to put a Hotel in this vicinity on here, because it opens up a whole new part of the City, unexplored by many a New York traveller.
+I had to put a Hotel in this vicinity on here, because it opens up a whole new part of the City.
 From this location, you can easily slip onto McGuinness Boulevard into Long Island City & then take the toll road over to NYC.
 You will come out pretty near to the Empire State Building and the journey from door to door takes 15 minutes (3.3 miles).

 Brooklyn is a foodie paradise; home of amazing burgers, mouthwatering pizzas and very cool vegan-friendly restaurants.
-Many New Yorkers now live in Brooklyn as a cheaper alternative to Manhattan, so if you’re thinking about a move, why not see what’s available a bit further afield?
+Many New Yorker’s now live in Brooklyn as a cheaper alternative to Manhattan.

 Citizen M Hotel, Times Square

 I wanted to find a hotel that retained New York charm in the Times Square area.
 If you’ve never been to New York before, Times Square is a must.
-I’ll be honest, it was the worst part of my trip (absolutely heaving with tourists) but it’s still good to experience it.
+I’ll be honest, it was the worst part of my trip, but it’s still good to experience it.
 Plus, Times Square is quite a central point for most tourist attractions.

 There’s just something different about this Hotel.
-Sometimes, when you’re in the centre of big cities – this is very true of London, as well – Hotels seem to lose their charm in order to cater for the world.
 I like to visit Hotels that keep that certain quirkiness about them – and this is a great example of that.